EUROPEAN BLUES CHALLENGE (EBC) GUIDELINES AND REGULATIONS

 - A coordinating body that is active as a national platform coordinating the blues scene in the respective country, and which is recognized as such by the international blues community, shall have priority.

-- If the previous condition is not fulfilled, the dispute shall be resolved in accordance with article 11 of the present regulations.
+- If the previous condition is not fulfilled, the dispute shall be resolved in accordance with Article 11 of the present Rules.

 - Challenge Rules

-- Each European country having at least one EBU Active Member is entitled for one and only one band at the EBC.
+- Each European country having at least one EBU Active Member is entitled for one band or performer at the EBC.
 The total number of band members is limited to 10.

 - At least 50% of the members of the bands must have the nationality of and reside in the country they represent.

-- The name of the act or band and the names of all musicians and their instruments must be announced and the musicians must commit themselves to be present during the entire duration of the EBC, unless there is a force majeure cause preventing their participation.
+- The name of the act or band and the names of all musicians and their instruments must be announced, and the musicians must commit themselves to be present at the EBC, unless there is a force majeure cause preventing their participation.
+The line-up of the participating acts cannot be changed as from the subscription for the national selection until the EBC, unless force majeure accepted by the EBU Board, who will make the final decision.

 - The participating musicians are allowed to perform in only one participating band or act.

-- All participating musicians must commit to pay for their own travel and accommodation costs at the host city and be available to perform either on the first, the second or the third day of the EBC.
-Participating countries are free to find subsidies to provide funding support for their bands.
-The EBU Board can provide assistance upon request in such funding enquiries.
+- All participating musicians must commit to pay for their own travel and accommodation costs at the host city and be available to perform on the first, the second or the third day of the EBC.
+Participating countries are free to find subsidies to provide funding support for their participants.
+Upon request, the EBU Board can provide guidance with funding enquiries.

 - The winning act or band of an earlier EBC edition may not participate again.

-- Acts or bands having participated in an earlier EBC edition, but not having won, may participate again after two intervening editions (e.g. participating in 2022, the next possibility would be 2025)
+- Acts or bands having participated in an earlier EBC edition, but not having won, may participate again after two intervening editions (i.e., participating in 2022, the next possibility would be 2025).

-- Each act will perform for 20 minutes at the most, followed by a 5-10 minutes change over for the next act.
+- Each act may perform for 20 minutes at the most, followed by a 5-10 minutes change over for the next act.
+A synchronized clock will be visible both for the participating acts and for the jury.
+The following penalty system can be applied for acts which exceed the 20 minutes performance time:

-- Participating acts or bands cannot claim any financial remuneration for performing at the EBC.
+- Participating acts or bands cannot claim any financial remuneration for performing at the EBC or for covering any other expenses.
+As a general rule, there will be no free passes for band guests.

 - Participating acts or bands may bring up to 25 CDs/DVDs to be sold at a dedicated stand at the event venue.